 Strangers by Accident are an iridescent, indefinable yet rock-solid force in the Boston-area music scene.
 Since 2016, the band has released two EPs (Strangers by Accident, 2016, and Reckless, 2017) that range from intricate acoustic guitars set behind intimate harmonies, to rootsy, melodic folk-rock with flashes of electric blues.
 The band has seen several iterations, but the core of the songwriting, performing, and harmonies has always belonged to Brian Sousa and Amy Wyn Doran, who met randomly on Craigslist in late 2014.

-Brian had grown up playing violin and guitar, and started writing and performing songs in college.
-He played in a few different indie-rock bands from California to Colorado, before the sudden end of a relationship and a move back to Boston in 2014 inspired the spare, bare-bones songs that Amy first heard online.
+Brian grew up playing violin and guitar, and started writing songs in college.
+He played in a few different bands from California to Colorado before the sudden end of a relationship and a return to Boston in 2014 inspired the spare, bare-bones demos that Amy heard online.

 Copyright 2016 - Strangers by Accident